adioshun/gitBook_Object_Tracking/2dtracking/2006-survey-object-tracking.md

     - In the case where a geometric shape representation is used for the object, parametric motion models like affine or projective transformations are appropriate.

 ![](https://i.imgur.com/5hbE0Mo.png)

+## Point Tracking.

+- Objects detected in consecutive frames are represented by points,

+- and the association of the points is based on the previous object state which can include object position and motion.

+- This approach requires an external mechanism to detect the objects in every frame.

+> An example of object correspondence is shown in Figure 8(a).

+## Kernel Tracking.

+> Kernel refers to the object shape and appearance. (eg.: rectangular template or an elliptical shape with an associated histogram. )

+- Objects are tracked by computing the **motion of the kernel** in consecutive frames (Figure 8(b)).

+- This motion is usually in the form of a parametric transformation such as translation, rotation, and affine.

+## Silhouette Tracking.

+- Tracking is performed by **estimating the object region** in each frame.

+- Silhouette tracking methods use the information encoded inside the object region.

+- This information can be in the form of appearance density and shape models which are usually in the form of edge maps.

+- Given the object models, silhouettes are tracked by either **shape matching** or **contour evolution** (see Figure 8(c), (d)).

+- Both of these methods can essentially be considered as object segmentation applied in the temporal domain using the priors generated from the previous frames.

 ![](https://i.imgur.com/iAcbBz6.png)